AnttiHaerkoenen/luennot/nhm-2022/curse-of-spatial-scale.md

 ## Finnish and Russian population

-- major Russian minority before 1917
+- large Russian minority before 1917
 - Orthodoxy used as a proxy for Russian nationality

 ## Changing segregation